learn-co-curriculum/swift-constants-and-variables/README.md

 ## Printing An Instance to the Debug Console

-Swift's `print()` function will send a string representation of any instance to the debug console.
+Swift's `print()` function will send a string representation of any value to the debug console.
 It can be sent an instance directly, or be sent a string literal which may or may not include interpolation arguments:

 ```swift
 print(message)